Home Interior Inspection

 - Aluminum Wiring

 Most wood floors have or will develop squeaks; even in well-built homes.
 To remove these squeaks, try applying graphite or talcum powder between the floor boards and the floor joist, if they are accessible.
 Sometimes, cedar shims can be lightly driven into these spaces to solve the problem.
 Another method is to drive a screw of the proper length through the floor joist and into the floor boards – drawing the boards down firmly.

-Periodically, check the floors in bathrooms, kitchens, and laundry areas for signs of leaks or excessive moisture.
-Undetected water damages can lead to deterioration of floor coverings or structural framing members.
+Periodically, check the floors in bathrooms, kitchens and laundry areas for signs of leaks or excessive moisture.
+Undetected water damage can lead to deterioration of floor coverings or structural framing members.
 Also, excess moisture can promote mold, fungus or bacteria, and provide nesting areas for insects.

 Walls & Ceilings

 Most wall surfaces constructed of drywall or plaster will develop cracks.
 Houses are like people – the older they get, the more they show their age.
 Many buildings constructed prior to about 1935 had plaster applied over wood strips, call lath.
 Over time, the lath may pull away from the framing members due to the nails rusting through.
 It is usually not possible to correct this condition, but sometimes new drywall can be laminated over the plaster and secured with screws.

 Buildings erected with walls constructed of drywall, prior to about 1980, may be subject to a condition called “nail pops.”
 This condition is caused from the normal expansion and contraction of wood framing.
 To correct this condition, drive the nail back into the drywall (a new nail may need to be installed above the “popped nail”), spackle and paint.
 Newer installations of drywall frequently used special screws and/or adhesive between the drywall and framing, or in many instances, metal framing is now used, making the nail pop problem less common.